jinhui33/webrp/README.md

 #### Request Token

-We can set the `AUTH_TOKEN` on the server side to instruct the server that it will only proxy the request if it has an `Authorization` header set to the same value.
+We can set the `AUTH_TOKEN` on the server side to instruct the server that it will only proxy the request if one of these headers is set to the same value:

+- `X-Auth-Token`
+- `Authorization`

+`X-Auth-Token` is preferred, since `Authorization` may be used by the proxied service itself.
+A `Bearer` prefix may be attached.

 Additionally, `AUTH_RULE` is used to instruct which path should be tested for authentication, the value is a regular expression, for example: